Oserhir/Fake-Store-API-nodejs/README.md

 ## Change Password

-You can change password a user exists by sending an object like the following and adding the `id` as a parameter: `/api/users/changeMyPassword/{id}`
+You can change password of any user exists by sending an object like the following and adding the `id` as a parameter: `/api/users/changeMyPassword/{id}`

 ```bash
 [PUT] https://localhost:3000/api/users/changeMyPassword/63a5e987577e750d00acd787